 Fire Service warns of risk of wild fires

-Station Commander Alan Haley said: “Fire crews have attended a number of incidents over the last week involving fires in the open, these included grass fires, undergrowth and bramble fires.
-We have been experiencing some dry, warm weather and it is only natural to want to go outdoors and enjoy it with family and friends but it is also important to stay fire aware when out and about”.
+Station Commander Alan Haley said: "Fire crews have attended a number of incidents over the last few week's involving fires in the open, these included grass fires, undergrowth and bramble fires.
+We have been experiencing some dry, warm weather and it is only natural to want to go outdoors and enjoy it with family and friends but it is also important to stay fire aware when out and about".

 - Extinguish cigarettes properly, don't throw cigarette ends on the ground or out of car windows.